 These easy and simple vegan chocolate cupcakes were adapted from my easiest vegan chocolate cake.
 They take half the time but have all the flavor and texture we love.

-What I LOVE about this recipe is that these delicious cupcakes use basic pantry staple ingredients.
+What I LOVE about this recipe is that these vegan cupcakes use basic pantry staple ingredients.

 However, they do NOT taste basic.

-Fluffy, moist, and with the most delicious chocolate flavor, they have a light exterior- what you NEED in an amazing chocolate cupcake.
+Fluffy, moist, and with the most delicious chocolate flavor, they have a light exterior- what you NEED in a vegan cupcake recipe.
 They taste so delicious, you won’t even need frosting for them.